 In the afternoon I went on a bird watching walk with a local guide.
 I saw a lot of birds on that walk, including several endemic species.

 After the second night we continued northeast to Lake Mburo National Park, where we stayed for another two nights at the Lake Mburo Safari Lodge.
 In the afternoon I went on a boat tour on Lake Mburo.
-We saw lots of birds, including a Giant Kingfisher (Megaceryle maxima, german: Riesenfischer, french: Martin-pêcheur géant), as well as Hippopotamus (Hippopotamus amphibius, german: Flusspferd, french: Hippopotame amphibie) and African Buffalo (Syncerus caffer, german: Kaffernbüffel, french: Buffle d'Afrique).
+We saw lots of birds, including a Common Giant Kingfisher (Megaceryle maxima maxima, german: Riesenfischer, french: Martin-pêcheur géant), as well as Hippopotamus (Hippopotamus amphibius, german: Flusspferd, french: Hippopotame amphibie) and Cape Buffalo (Syncerus caffer caffer, german: Kaffernbüffel, french: Buffle d'Afrique).

 The next day I went on a full day game drive.
-On this drive I finally saw Common Eland (Taurotragus oryx, german: Elenantilope, french: Éland), the largest antelope.
+On this drive I finally saw East African Eland (Taurotragus oryx pattersonianus, german: Elenantilope, french: Éland), the largest antelope.

 After the second night at Lake Mburo Safari Lodge we drove back to Entebbe.
 I did a nature walk in the botanical garden in Entebbe, where I saw again a lot of birds.

 My flight left late at night to Nairobi, where I spent 7 hours in the airport before my flight to Cameroon.

 Almost all the lodges where very nice and clean, with nice facilities.
 I was very happy with the the selection of accommodations.

 Food in all the lodges was excellent.
 Beer was good, your usual German style lager, just what I like.
 It was fairly inexpensive, around $2.00 for 0.5 l (0.5 quarts).